Esther Kim, MD

 Friday, July 24, 2015 | Noon

-SCAD (spontaneous coronary artery dissection) is a rare condition that that occurs when a tear forms in one or more blood vessels, which can slow or block blood flow to the heart and cause a heart attack.
+SCAD (spontaneous coronary artery dissection) is a rare condition that occurs when a tear forms in one or more blood vessels, which can slow or block blood flow to the heart and cause a heart attack.
 It is mostly found in women between the ages of 30 and 50.
 Left untreated, it can be a serious condition Dr. Esther Kim, Vascular Medicine Specialist, answers your questions.
 Welcome to Katherine Leon and members of SCAD Alliance.

 - View more information about SCAD.